P0806

 1

-Connect a scan tool and retrieve all DTCs; note whether the transmission or engine control module stored the fault.
+Connect a scan tool and retrieve all DTCs, noting whether the engine or transmission module stored the fault.

 -